King Henry VIII of England

 Catherine was pregnant six times and had only one surviving child Mary I, Queen of England.

-Henry and Catherine’s marriage was initially a happy one, but Henry was desperate for a male heir.
+Henry and Catherine’s marriage was initially happy, but Henry was desperate for a male heir.
 By the mid-1520s, it became obvious that Catherine, who was five years older than Henry, was unlikely to have any more children.
 Henry became convinced that his marriage was cursed because Leviticus 20:21 says, “And if a man shall take his brother’s wife, it is an unclean thing: he hath uncovered his brother’s nakedness; they shall be childless.”
 Around the same time, Henry became enamored of Anne Boleyn, a lady-in-waiting to Catherine, and Henry began pursuing her.

 Henry instructed Cardinal Wolsey to start negotiations with the Vatican to have his marriage to Catherine annulled.
 Catherine put up a valiant fight to save her marriage and was supported by her nephew Charles V, Holy Roman Emperor.
 After several long years of negotiations, Cardinal Wolsey failed to obtain the annulment incurring the anger of Anne Boleyn, who brought about Wolsey’s dismissal as Chancellor.
 A far more reaching consequence was Henry’s break with Rome which was to lead to the Reformation in England and the establishment of the Church of England.
-In 1533, Henry nominated Thomas Cranmer as Archbishop of Canterbury and in May of 1533, Cranmer declared that because Henry and Catherine’s marriage was against the law of God, it was null and void.
+In 1533, Henry nominated Thomas Cranmer as Archbishop of Canterbury, and in May 1533, Cranmer declared that because Henry and Catherine’s marriage was against the law of God, it was null and void.
 Catherine was banished from the court and Henry refused her the right to any title but “Dowager Princess of Wales” in recognition of her position as his brother’s widow.
 She was forbidden to see her daughter and died at Kimbolton Castle on January 7, 1536.

 Wife Two: Anne Boleyn

-Credit – Wikipedia
+Anne Boleyn, Queen of England; Credit – Wikipedia

 Anne Boleyn was the daughter of Sir Thomas Boleyn and Lady Elizabeth Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.
 Lady Elizabeth’s brother was the Tudor courtier, Thomas Howard, 3rd Duke of Norfolk.
 Anne’s birth date and birthplace are uncertain, but Anne grew up with her siblings at Hever Castle.
 She served at the French court as a maid of honor to Mary Tudor, the wife of King Louis XII of France, and Claude of France, daughter of Louis XII and wife of his successor François I, King of France.
 Upon her return to England, she was appointed a maid of honor to Catherine of Aragon.

-Anne was lively and vivacious and soon attracted admirers at the English court including King Henry VIII.
-As stated above, Henry was desperate for a male heir and thought that Anne could give him one.
+The lively and vivacious Anne soon attracted admirers at the English court including King Henry VIII.
+As stated above, Henry was desperate for a male heir and thought Anne could give him one.
 Anne refused to become Henry’s mistress as her sister Mary had.
 However, she continued to flirt with him and entered into an amorous correspondence with him.
 Meanwhile, Henry set into action the machinations that would annul his marriage to Catherine of Aragon.
 When Henry secretly married Anne on January 25, 1533, at the Palace of Westminster, she was already pregnant with her first child.
 On May 25, 1533, Thomas Cranmer declared Henry and Catherine’s marriage null and void and five days later, he declared Henry and Anne’s marriage valid.
 Anne was crowned at Westminster Abbey on June 1, 1533.

 Anne was pregnant three times but only gave birth to one live child.